suse-edge/edge-image-builder/docs/building-images.md

 The Kubernetes configuration section is entirely optional and should not be included unless one or more customizations are being applied.

-This section contains all necessary settings to configure and bootstrap a Kubernetes cluster using either K3s and RKE2.
+This section contains all necessary settings to configure and bootstrap a Kubernetes cluster using either K3s or RKE2.

 > **_NOTE:_** In addition to the configuration below, if you are building a `raw` image, you must manually specify its
 > disk size.
 The disk size specification is needed in order to ensure that the raw image has enough space to host